At Kruze Consulting, we get tons of questions about the difference between bookings and revenue.

 Now, revenue, that is a backward-looking metric and revenue you recognize over the length of the service period.
 So, if you close that same $1.2 million contract over 12 months, each month going forward you’re gonna recognize $100,000.

-That’s the difference between bookings and revenue.
+That’s the difference between bookings and revenue and ARR.
 The board, the CEO, and the sales team love bookings.
 That’s a forward-looking metric, and the accountants, like us, love revenue.
+VCs love ARR, as they run many of their SaaS metrics off of it.

 Video: Bookings vs Revenue